tymiles003/com.theambitious.qrtrace.web/README.md

 Summary
 --------
-This project is a web application built on Django and MySQL.
+This project is a web application developed in 2010 using Django and MySQL.
+In 2016 the codebase was cleaned up and updated to Django v1.9.
 If you are familiar with Django and setting up a MySQL database, the install should be straight forward.
 Feel free to fork the codebase and use for personal or commercial use.
 See MIT License for more information.

 Demo